Bearland

 The c.1850-built governor's house on Commercial Road incorporates a c.1789-built tower on the perimeter wall.
 A later section of perimeter wall, erected in 1826 when the prison was extended, still runs along the pedestrianised Barbican Road.
 At the apex of the triangular extension around which this wall was built is another cell block, built in 1826 as a debtor's prison.
 The final listed site is the 1826-built outer gatehouse, which sits close to where the main gate into the castle once stood.
 Until 1864, prisoners sentenced to death were hanged from gallows erected on the roof of the gatehouse.

-At the far end of Barbican Road is Bearland, across which road is the institution responsible for populating the prison; what is today the grade II listed Gloucester Crown Court was built in 1816 as the assize, quarter session and county courts.
-The building was part of the Shire Hall development, designed by Sir Robert Smirke, who also designed what became known as the Judges Lodgings at the city’s Spa development and the extension of the British Museum in London.
+At the far end of Barbican Road is Bearland, across which road is the institution responsible for populating the prison; what is today Gloucester Crown Court was built in 1816 as the assize, quarter session and county courts.
+The building was part of the Shire Hall development, designed by Sir Robert Smirke, who also designed what became known as the Judges Lodgings at the city's Spa development and the extension of the British Museum in London.

 From bare land to Bearland